 Tucked inside the Park Hyatt Washington, this fine American restaurant serves the bounty of the Mid-Atlantic with refreshingly little pretension.
 Diners enter through the grand front door or like family through the open kitchen.
 Almost all of the produce – from eggs to crabs (when they're in season) – are locally sourced.
 Each purveyor receives equal billing to its starring dish on breakfast, lunch and dinner menus.
 The results are as American as apple pie, and pie just so happens to be its signature dessert.

-Chef Matt Baker has turned a former tomato cannery in Ivy City into Gravitas, which highlights delicious farm-to-table fare from the Chesapeake Bay watershed in modern space with plenty of exposed brick.
+Chef Matt Baker has turned a former tomato cannery in Ivy City into the Michelin-starred Gravitas, which highlights delicious farm-to-table fare from the Chesapeake Bay watershed in modern space with plenty of exposed brick.
 You can choose your own culinary adventure with the flexible five- or seven-course tasting menu options, allowing you to sample a range of Baker’s popular dishes (think yellowfin sashimi and an exceptional chocolate ganache that snakes across your plate).
 Green thumbs can get their kicks sipping on cocktails upstairs at the Conservatory, which includes a greenhouse and garden alive with flowers, fruits and vegetables.

 If you’ve never had plant-based tacos – or think you already have an idea of how they would taste – then check your misconceptions at the door of Chaia.
 This District favorite, with locations in Georgetown and Chinatown, exudes light-and-airy positive vibes paired with "farm to taco" fare.
 Chaia’s sustainable focus pays homage to local producers with delightful combinations like roasted butternut squash with goat cheese, chipotle yogurt and mint pressed between a corn tortilla.
 The tacos pair nicely with an array of fresh sides, including the fan-favorite green rice with feta, herb pesto and pepitas.